scott-griffiths/bitstring/doc/creation.rst

 Using the ``filename`` initialiser allows a file to be analysed without the need to read it all into memory.
 The way to create a file-based bitstring is::

-    p = ConstBitArray(filename="my2GBfile")
+    p = Bits(filename="my2GBfile")

 This will open the file in binary read-only mode.
 The file will only be read as and when other operations require it, and the contents of the file will not be changed by any operations.
 If only a portion of the file is needed then the ``offset`` and ``length`` parameters (specified in bits) can be used.

-Note that we created a :class:`ConstBitArray` here rather than a :class:`BitArray`, as they have quite different behaviour in this case.
-The immutable :class:`ConstBitArray` will never read the file into memory (except as needed by other operations), whereas if we had created a :class:`BitArray` then the whole of the file would immediately have been read into memory.
+Note that we created a :class:`Bits` here rather than a :class:`BitArray`, as they have quite different behaviour in this case.
+The immutable :class:`Bits` will never read the file into memory (except as needed by other operations), whereas if we had created a :class:`BitArray` then the whole of the file would immediately have been read into memory.
 This is because in creating a :class:`BitArray` you are implicitly saying that you want to modify it, and so it needs to be in memory.

 It's also possible to use the ``auto`` initialiser for file objects.
 It's as simple as::

     f = open('my2GBfile', 'rb')
-    p = ConstBitArray(f)
+    p = Bits(f)

 The auto initialiser
 --------------------
-The ``auto`` parameter is the first parameter in the :class:`__init__<ConstBitArray>` function and so the ``auto=`` can be omitted when using it.
+The ``auto`` parameter is the first parameter in the :class:`__init__<Bits>` function and so the ``auto=`` can be omitted when using it.
 It accepts either a string, an iterable, another bitstring, an integer, a bytearray or a file object.

 Strings starting with ``0x`` or ``hex:`` are interpreted as hexadecimal, ``0o`` or ``oct:`` implies octal, and strings starting with ``0b`` or ``bin:`` are interpreted as binary.
 You can also initialise with the various integer initialisers as described above.
 If given another bitstring it will create a copy of it, (non string) iterables are interpreted as boolean arrays and file objects acts a source of binary data.
 Finally you can use an integer to create a zeroed bitstring of that number of bits. ::